 The move signal not only Alibaba’s further entrenchment in the movie industry.
 It also the greater demands for digital effects and high quality animation emanating from the Chinese film industry as it scales up productions and budgets.

 “By providing computing capacity, we hope to help Chinese filmmakers produce Hollywood hits like ‘Kung Fu Panda’,” said Simon Hu, president of Aliyun.
 “We hope to integrate cloud computing with the film and animation industry, and serve global studios, enabling small studios worldwide to produce high-definition blockbusters with great visual effects.”

-While not directly involved in the partnership, Alibaba Pictures said Wednesday that it intends to use the platform in its film projects and could become a strategic partner with Aliyun and Rayvision.
+While not directly involved in the cloud rendering partnership, Alibaba Pictures said Wednesday that it intends to use the platform in its film projects and could become a strategic partner with Aliyun and Rayvision.